These Cinnamon Apple Cheesecake Bars are the best oatmeal bars you will ever have! There is no shortage of apple cinnamon awesome-ness!

-I actually made them and brought them with me when we saw my family over Labor Day weekend.
+I actually brought these oatmeal bars with me when we saw my family over Labor Day weekend.
 Everyone seriously loved them.
 My dad was eating them for breakfast, lunch and dinner.
 They definitely didn’t last long.

 If you’ve tried my Strawberry and Blueberry Oatmeal Cheesecake Cookie Bars, these are a cinnamon apple version and are just as delicious, if not more.